-- All vegetation clearance works and site preparatory works will be conducted outside of the bird nesting season (March to September inclusive).
-If this is not possible, a breeding bird survey will be undertaken in advance of the works to ensure that there will be no impacts on nesting birds.
+- All vegetation clearance works and site preparatory works will be conducted outside of the bird nesting season (March to August inclusive).
+If this is not possible, a breeding bird survey will be undertaken by a suitably qualified ecologist in advance of the works to ensure that there will be no impacts on nesting birds.
+If nests are found, they will be safeguarded, with an appropriate buffer, until the chicks have successfully fledged. - Impacts on Kingfisher have been mitigated through the scheme design, by moving the flood wall to avoid the Kingfisher embankment and placing the flood defence wall behind the existing wall and within Meadowbrook housing estate in order further minimise impacts to Kingfisher. - With respect to Kingfisher at Meadowbrook, no temporary piling or construction of the RC wall shall take place during the breeding bird season (March August inclusive).
+Nesting activity shall be monitored by a suitably qualified ecologist.
+If nesting activity is not observed, ensuring the allowance for a late clutch and/or double clutch, works may proceed during the later months of the breeding bird season. - The Kingfisher nesting area at Meadowbrook will be physically screened off from proposed works in the vicinity of the Kingfisher embankment,

+- Hedgerow/tree planting will be undertaken to address the loss of hedgerow/treeline to accommodate the new drainage scheme.
+Hedgerows will be replanted as close to the existing alignment and location as possible and will use native, locally sourced species appropriate to the locality.
+The planting of unstable banks shall be carried out to assist the re-establishment of habitat cover to the river corridor. - Works to existing walls and bridge structures shall require a breeding bird survey prior to the commencement of works to ensure there will be not impacts on Dipper and Grey wagtail.
 If nests are found, they will be safeguarded, with an appropriate buffer, until the chicks have successfully fledged.
-In particular the Kingfisher nesting area will be screened off from proposed works in the vicinity of the Kingfisher embankment, - Hedgerow planting will be undertaken to replace any length of hedgerow/treeline lost to accommodate the new drainage scheme.
-Hedgerows will be replanted as close to the existing alignment and location as possible and will use native, locally sourced species appropriate to the locality. - Impacts on Kingfisher shall be mitigated through the scheme design, by moving the flood wall to avoid the Kingfisher embankment and place the flood defence wall behind the existing wall and within Hazelbrook housing estate.
-In order further minimise impacts to Kingfisher. - Works to existing walls and bridge structures shall require a breeding bird survey prior to the commencement of works to ensure there will be not impacts on Dipper and Grey wagtail.
-If nests are found, they will be safeguarded, with an appropriate buffer, until the chicks have successfully fledged.
-If nesting areas of Dipper and Grey wagtail, as identified in the breeding bird survey, will be damaged or lost through the proposed scheme, enhancement measures to wall and bridge structures shall involve the installation of dipper nest boxes in these areas.
+If nesting areas of Dipper and Grey wagtail, as identified in the breeding bird survey, will be damaged or lost through the proposed scheme, enhancement measures to wall and bridge structures shall involve the installation of nest boxes for Dipper and Grey wagtail in these areas.
 This will require consultation with the UCC research department who currently run a Dipper project on the Glashaboy and who have provided information to JBA's ecologists throughout this project.
+Consultation will be required by the Contractor prior to the installation for the nest boxes.